Roald87/TwinCatChangelog/docs/tc3.md

 -   `Tc3_JsonXml`: `FB_JsonSaxPrettyWriter` EXTENDS `FB_JsonSaxWriter` again so function blocks are interchangeable again for things dependent on the interface like `FB_JsonReadWriteDatatype`.
 This broke between 4024.15-29.

 ### Features

+#### IO

+-   Added ADS service to the EtherCAT master to write data to the EEprom of an EtherCAT slave.
+-   Added support of Intel I225 network adapter on Windows CE.

+#### NC

 -   Added write access via PID for synchronous torque pre-control (additive torque offset for drive nOutData3).